 To make things even easier, why not book an all-inclusive package?
 Sirenian Bay in Placencia even offers Family Style Villas with packages that include meals, tours, and even beach games and toys.
 The pool is also a perfect way for a young toddler to be entertained splashing around to stay cool during the summertime.

 - Check with your hotel’s concierge prior to arrival if they are able to accommodate a babysitter for you whenever you need them.

 - It might be better to rent a car while getting around Belize for the comfort of your young child.

-- Be flexible.
-Sometimes, things may not go according to plan, especially with a baby in tow, so always leave some time in between activities and make sure to pack as much sunscreen and water as possible.
+- Be flexible when on vacation with kids, including a toddler, while on vacation in Belize.
+Sometimes, things may not go according to plan, especially with a baby in tow, so always leave a little time in between activities and make sure to pack as much sunscreen and water as possible.